Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ExecutionStrategy"

-Re-exports all named exports from the "effect/ExecutionStrategy" module as "ExecutionStrategy".
+Re-exports all named exports from the "effect/ExecutionStrategy" module as `ExecutionStrategy`.

 **Signature**